c3js/c3/CONTRIBUTING.md

     The first `npm` command sets up the popular [Grunt](http://gruntjs.com/) build tool.
 You might need to run this command with `sudo` if you're on Linux or Mac OS X, or in an Administrator command prompt on Windows.
 The second `npm` command fetches the remaining build dependencies.

- 3. **Run the build tool**

-        grunt
+## Building C3 from sources
+    npm run build

+## Distribution
+    npm run dist

 Now you'll find the built files in `c3.js`, `c3.min.js`, `c3.css` & `c3.min.css`.

 ## Running the tests
+    npm run test

-The `grunt` script will automatically run the specification suite and report its results.
+This command will automatically run the specification suite and report its results.

-Or, if you want to run the specs in a browser (e.g., for debugging), simply open `spec/runner.html` in your browser.
+If you want to see specs running live in browser (e.g., for debugging), simply open `http://localhost:9876/` in your browser when phantomjs starts.

 ## Contributing your changes